olofindamilola/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this readme covers all the scripts on low level programming
+this contains all the scripts for nested loops